rashminayakmdb/MongoDBAtlas-PowerApps-PowerAutomateUseCase/README.md

 ## Description

-   #### This is one example on how MongoDB can be seamlessly integrated with Power Apps and Power Automate to quickly automate various use-cases.This use-case shows how easily a front end for the Customer Onboarding can be developed using Power Apps and the back end process of validating the uploaded proofs can be automated and triggered in real-time using Power Automate and this entire application can seamlessly integrate with MongoDB Atlas which stores the details entered by user on the front-end and also stores the results of the validation.
+   #### This use-case shows how easily a front end for the Customer Onboarding can be developed using Power Apps and the back end process of validating the uploaded proofs can be automated and triggered in real-time using Power Automate and this entire application can seamlessly integrate with MongoDB Atlas which stores the details entered by user on the front-end and also stores the results of the validation.

 ## Prerequisites